VPERepos/vperepos.github.io/docs/src/KnowledgeBase/README.md

 |new calls the constructors|malloc cannot call a constructor|
 |new is faster than malloc as it is an operator|malloc is slower than new as it is a function|
 |new returns the exact data type|malloc returns void*|

+#### What are the differences between Program Stack and Heap memory types?
+* Stack is a linear data structure whereas Heap is a hierarchical data structure.
+* Stack memory will never become fragmented whereas Heap memory can become fragmented as blocks of memory are first allocated and then freed.
+* Stack accesses local variables only while Heap allows you to access variables globally.
+* Stack variables can’t be resized whereas Heap variables can be resized.
+* Stack memory is allocated in a contiguous block whereas Heap memory is allocated in any random order.
+* Stack doesn’t require to de-allocate variables whereas in Heap de-allocation is needed.
+* Stack allocation and deallocation are done by compiler instructions whereas Heap allocation and deallocation is done by the programmer.

 #### What is the difference between function overloading and operator overloading?
 | | |